jin-guo/COMP599_Fall2021/Project/Instructions.md

 * Online evaluation (1 page max): Briefly describe the metric used for evaluating model quality in production, the telemetry data collected, and the operationalization of the metric.
 Include or link to evaluation results in your report.
 Provide a pointer to the corresponding implementation in your code (preferably a direct GitHub link).
 * Canary releases (1 pages max): Briefly describe how you automate deployments and perform canary releases.
 Describe how you trigger releases and how the canary release process is implemented (e.g., load balancer, metrics, when to abort).
 If statistics are used to make decisions in the process explain and justify their use.
 Include evidence of at least one successful release and one aborted release.
 Provide pointers to your implementation/infrastructure and log files produced.
 * Provenance (2 pages max): Describe how you version and track provenance of models.
 Explain how you can, for any past recommendation, identify the model version, the used pipeline version, and the used training data.
 Give a concrete example with one past recommendation.
 Provide sufficient pointers such that the course staff could also identify the corresponding information for a given recommendation.
-* Team contributions (2 pages max): Briefly describe how your team organized itself.
+* Individual contributions to the Team (2 pages max): Briefly describe how your team organized itself.
 How did you divide the work?
 What responsibilities did each person have, and what contributions did each person make?
 Provide pointers to notes taken at team meetings, as well as evidence of significant contributions, such as via commits on Github.

 **Grading:**
 Grading is divided into two parts:

 1. Milestone Score (max 100 points): 5 for containerization, 30 for monitoring availability and model quality (15 for service avaialablity and 15 for model quality), 40 for automated canary releases (including 10 for automatic model builds, 15 for incremental rollouts with automated decisions, 5 for automated notifications of successful and failed releases, 5 for evidence a successful and a correctly aborted release, and 5 for automatic regular releases), 25 points for provenance tracking.

-2. Contribution Score (integer score between 6-10 based on the Team Contributions and grader's observations of existing evidence):
+2. Contribution Score (integer score between 6-10 based on the Individual Contributions to the Team and grader's observations of existing evidence):
     - 6: Token contributions only
     - 7: Some participation, though limited in initiative and ideas
     - 8: Few active contributions